Puppet History: The Professor

 The Professor is a small hand puppet with blue fur and a white nose.
 He usually wears a safari hat and jacket and carries a satchel.
 He wears glasses and a bow tie.
 Sometimes, he wears other costumes.
 For example, in the episode about Ching Shih, he wore a three-cornered pirate hat, and in the episode about the 1904 Summer Olympics he wears a women's gymnastics leotard.
-As shown in seasons 5 and 7, his name is most likely Concupiscence "Connie" McNasty.
+As shown in seasons 5 and 7 and revealed in the Puppet History Inc. Youtube channel description, his full name is Concupiscence "Connie" McNasty.

 Originally an educational game show, the show developed deep lore over time.
 From seasons 1 to 3, the Professor sometimes talked about his life through wrong answers to the multiple-choice questions.
 These answers say the Professor found a magic lamp that had a magical genie inside it.
 He wished for the genie to turn a "seemingly ordinary household object," revealed to be the Professor's satchel, into a secret time machine.
 The genie did so, but was also "a total prick about it."
 In other episodes, the Professor mentions visiting the past and meeting people from history.
 At times he talks about the genie chasing him through time, due to the effects from time-traveling bringing the various singing guest puppets to life.